lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 - For nearly all of these problems, there are many different ways you could solve them.
 In the answer key, I provide one (or sometimes two) potential ways, but these aren't necesssarily the only "right" answer

+- You'll want to download the course materials from github before starting.
+This will let you access the datasets and practice exercise keys more easily.
+To do this, navigate to the main course page.
+Hit the green "Code" button on the top right.
+Click "Download Zip".
+Save the materials wherever you like on your computer.

 ## 1. Simulating data ##
 ### Useful functions: sample(), rnorm()